profbbrown/rc2014/README.md

 | 1 | Turbo Pascal |
 | 2 | Games |
 | 3 | Aztec C |

+To boot the OS, type the command `2.0` into the monitor.
+This will boot unit 2, slice 0 (ZSDOS).

 The virtual disk is emphemeral.
 You can mount an alternative directory under `/disk` and the emualtor will create the virtual disk there as `disk.ide`.